 Laws are constantly changing in the real estate industry.
-We need to stay active on Real Estate Legislation to make sure that we comply with new laws, and work with legislators to make the laws fair for all sides.
+We need to stay active on Real Estate Legislation to make sure that we comply with new laws, and work with legislators to make the laws fair for all.

 CCIA promotes a strong ethical standard in the Real Estate Industry.
-We work to make sure that investors and landlords have a voice whenever possible, promoting fair and balanced legislation.
-Real Estate Investors need to join and support an association like ours.
-Your contribution will allow our association to fight for you to limit the impact of bad laws and promote more laws that are beneficial laws for your business.
+We work to make sure that investors and property owners have a voice whenever possible, promoting fair and balanced legislation.
+Real Estate Investors need to join and support associations like ours.
+Your contributions allow our association to fight for you to limit the impact of unfair laws and promote more responsible legislation on housing.

 CCIA is a Chapter of The National REIA.
 National's legislative council is our advocate in Washington, DC.
 National REIA shares information relevant at the state and local level.

 CCIA is also a Founding Member of The Illinois Rental Property Owners Association - (IRPOA).
 IRPOA's Political Action Committee is a leading advocate for rental property owners and investors in Springfield, and offers a platform for investors in groups around the state to work on local issues.

 Because of the rapidly changing laws and rules regarding evictions, it is critical to hire a professional at this time!
 CCIA offers several Legal Resources in our Services Directory.